 To recap, that’s how you curb self-competition and bloated costs.
 Plus, you get to validate hypotheses and evaluate a host of options rather than focus on a single creative.
 The more data you have stacked in ad reports, the more practical guidance you achieve for further campaigns.

 4. CPC or CPM?
-That is the Question
+How to choose

 In Facebook ads, you can optimize ads for multiple actions depending on campaign objectives.
 Based on your choice, the system will re-adjust potential audiences for your selected ad set.